BjerknesCPU/BCPU-documentation/docs/source/storage/storage_structure.rst

 We have designed some rules and some recommendations for organizing data from our internal experiments.
-The general structure of the **internal** directory can be seen in :numref:`data-general-structure`.
+The general structure of the **internal** directory can be seen in :numref:`general-data`.

 In this structure diagram, there are several required directory layers;
 **Model system**, **Experiment collection** and **Experiment**,